 We would like to see high correlations between the estimated and realized volatilities for the portfolios.
 Figure 2.8 shows the correlation for each quarter between the shrinkage estimate of volatility and the realized volatility.
 The red dashed lines represent 95% confidence intervals for the correlation as found by a statistical bootstrap.
-The correlation between the factor model and realized is very similar.
+The pictures are very similar for factor models.